 If you’re seeking serenity, do you really want to live in proximity to a school?
 Perhaps you should prioritize such neighborhoods if you have school-aged kids.
 After all, the goal for you should be to find a neighborhood that suits your family’s needs.
 But be sure to explore the area at different times of day to get a good and realistic feel for the area, noise and activity included.

 Finding places to relax outside your home may be important you, whether it’s going to a nice restaurant, a concert, or a spa.
 Evaluate the neighborhood’s entertainment scene before your move.
 Start by asking several local residents for their opinions.
 Then, look at the venues that are nearby or in the surrounding area.
 Are there museums and health clinics, or nightclubs and bars?
 If you see the venues that you love to visit, you’re bound to feel more at home when you finally relocate.

 Investigate The House Itself

-If you believe that you’ve found the perfect house in the right neighborhood, you should dig below the surface to see if your belief is reasonably accurate.
+If you believe that you’ve found the perfect house in the right neighborhood, you should dig below the surface to see if your belief is reasonably accurate—before you relocate and sell your house.
 Use NeighborWho to check out information about both the neighborhood and the house you plan on living in.
 You may discover some pleasant surprises, or even off-putting details.
 Talk to the current homeowners, and be sure to ask about pest infestation problems, recurring nuisances, and contentious neighbors.
 If you like the responses that you get, you’ll likely be able to settle down in your new home with confidence.